 While kids are asked to stay at home while schools are closed, they may be given assignments and homework.
 You can keep your kids entertained by helping them out with their homework.
 What children want more than anything else, is to spend some exclusive time just with you, and they will appreciate your attention in helping them out.
 If the school does not give them any work to do while at home, you can come up with your own assignments.
 Focus on areas that your child is currently struggling with at school so as to help make the work comprehensible.
-If you need some educational resources, check out the Scholastic website.

 Help cultivate their talents

 It is true that every dark cloud has a silver lining.
 Even during a pandemic your kids’ talent can be improved.
 You can take advantage of the situation and find ways of improving or even discovering your child’s talent.
 For example, if your child is an aspiring artist encourage the artist in him or her by buying color books, pencils, and crayons.
 You could also go the extra mile by visiting some art galleries online and explaining what each photo symbolizes, where and when the painting was made, and what inspired the artist to produce that particular painting.
 Older kids can start out learning an instrument.
 Flute is an easy one to start with, but with a certain age you can consider piano or violin.
-Fender has announced 3 months of free violin lessons on their site.

 We have a special opportunity just for you.
 If you want to receive practical and up to date advice on how to implement an immunity-boosting lifestyle, simply join the Coronavirus Immunity Challenge and prepare yourself to face the pandemic with a bullet-proof immune system.